 - Using Chemical Fertilizers.
 Purchasing chemical fertilizers instead of organic fertilizers to save money is tempting.
 Yet, the benefits of using organic fertilizers will provide superior, long-range results.
 Organic fertilizers derived naturally from animal, vegetable, or mineral sources, yields a sustained feeding of garden plants and a longer lasting, improved soil condition.
 Or try these homemade fertilizers!

 - Planting Too Early.
-Sunny, warm winter days inspire us to get outside and plant in the garden.
-Yet, we know from experience that the weather can change drastically.
+Sunny, warm days inspire us to get outside and plant in the garden.
+Yet, we know from experience that the weather can change drastically, especially in early spring.
 Those tender transplants placed in the garden on a warm day can’t be dug up and brought back inside when a cold snap occurs a week later.
 It’s not just the weather temperatures you need to consider, but the temperature of the soil as well.
 Most crops need the soil to warm before planting.
 Cool weather crop—like onion, garlic, peas, spinach, turnips, kale, radish, asparagus, and lettuce—can generally be planted outdoors in the garden as soon as the soil can be worked or near the date of the last frost.
 Before planting, consult the Farmers’ Almanac Average Frost Dates calendar or your agricultural extension office for the average date of the last spring frost in your area.
 And be patient!

 - Not Weeding Smart.
 Weeds can overtake a garden if you aren’t careful.
 Be smarter than a weed.
 Follow these tips to minimize them in your garden: